lithnet/access-manager-docs/installation/installing-the-access-manager-agent/choosing-between-the-microsoft-and-lithnet-laps-agents.md

 - No support for older operating systems that are still in support.
 Only supported on Windows 11, Windows Server 2019 and higher, and Windows 10 versions supported as of April 2023.

 ### When should I use Windows LAPS?
-- Your organization has modern Windows operating systems either joined to Azure AD or Active Directory
+- Your organization has modern Windows operating systems either joined to Microsoft Entra or Active Directory

 ## Operating system support

-The Microsoft agents works only on Windows AD or Azure AD-joined devices.
+The Microsoft agents works only on Windows AD or Microsoft Entra-joined devices.
 Lithnet Access Manager agent supports a much wider range of operating systems.

 | Operating system    |   Microsoft Legacy LAPS Agent  |  Microsoft Windows LAPS Agent  |   Lithnet Access Manager Agent   |
 | --- | --- | --- | --- |